fieldmaps/global-admin/README.md

 - Types: Administration divisions may be governed differently based on their status, such as with territories, autonomous regions, etc.
 - Codes: Used for joining with additional data such as population statistics and other thematic data.
 A number of agencies have developed their own codes for giving areas unique IDs.

+## Installation

+This project has only been tested with macOS to date, compatibility with Windows 10 is not guarenteed.
+The minimum requrements for this project are Python 3 and  pandas.
+See [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html) for more details about installing this on your system.

+## Usage

+To replicate the results created by the download link, a `Makefile` is available to download input data too large to be stored in GitHub.
+To generate a new attribute dataset, the following commands must be run:

+- `make get_attributes`: fetches a zip file hosted from an S3 bucket and extracts it to a local directory.
+This can be done manually if there are issues using this utility.
+- `make build_attributes`: sequentially runs a series of 4 python scripts that import attributes from HDX and GADM, merge into a common dataset, and them re-export layers from all sources to the format originally found on HDX.

 ## Methodology: Boundaries

 For those looking to replicate or create workflows of their own, the following serve as a high level overview of the steps carried out during spatial data processing to create the digital boundary file that is clipped with a global admin 0 layer such as the one [here](https://geonode.wfp.org/layers/geonode%3Awld_bnd_adm0).